-In the event that CPE requirements are unmet or if a member does not wish to meet the requirements, options include cancellation of full membership and/or the offer of companion membership.
+In the event that CPE requirements are unmet or if a member does not wish to meet the requirements, options include cancellation of full membership and/or the offer of Associate membership.

-To assist you in obtaining the required minimum points in the subject areas of herbal medicine and medical sciences, we have designed a CPE system based on our professional journal – the Australian Journal of Herbal Medicine (AJHM).
+To assist you in obtaining the required minimum points in the subject areas of herbal medicine and medical sciences, we have designed a CPE system based on our professional journal – the Australian Journal of Herbal and Naturopathic Medicine (AJHNM).

 This is not compulsory.
 You may choose to obtain your points through other activities, however it does provide a relatively straight forward way of accumulating the necessary minimum herbal medicine and medical science points.